9 Creative Ways To Grow Eggplants In Containers

-Compact eggplant cultivars don't require much space to grow, and many of the smaller kinds may be grown in containers as small as two gallons.
+Compact eggplant cultivars don't require much space to grow; many smaller kinds may be grown in containers as small as two gallons.

-However, bear in mind that the larger the pot, the less often you'll need to water it.
+However, remember that the larger the pot, the less often you'll need to water it.
 Drainage is the most vital aspect of any pot, so make sure there are plenty of holes in the bottom and don't be afraid to drill a few more if necessary.

 Eggplants prefer well-draining soil, although excessive dryness might impair the fruit's overall appearance and flavour.
 Most ordinary potting soils will suffice, although those designed to store more moisture may require the addition of a little mulch to aid drainage.

 Mulch or straw applied on the top of the soil will help to extend the time between watering.
 Before planting, add some all-purpose fertilizer to your soil to help your seedlings get off to a good start.

 5. Locate A Sunny Area

 Eggplants are nightshade plants, like tomatoes and peppers, and prefer warm soil and air.
 Because dirt in pots, especially black pots, warms up faster than soil in the ground, container gardening makes meeting the first of three criteria simple.